 Deciding About Circumcision

 Parents usually have many questions when deciding whether to have a newborn son circumcised.
 You'll need to consider both the risks and the benefits of circumcision when making your decision.
-Other factors such as your cultural, religious, and personal preferences will also affect your choice.
+Other factors such as your cultural, religious, ethical, and personal preferences will also affect your choice.
+Talk with your child's doctor to decide what the best choice is for your child.

 What Circumcision Is

 Circumcision is surgery to remove the foreskin of the penis.
 The foreskin is the skin that covers the head of the penis.
 In healthy infants, circumcision is usually done in the first few days of life.
-It isn't medically necessary.
-The procedure takes about 15 minutes and a local anesthetic is usually used.
+The procedure usually takes 15 to 30 minutes and a local anesthetic is usually used.

 Deciding Whether or Not to Circumcise